 3. Jantar Mantar

-There are 5 Jantar Mantars in India – Jaipur, New Delhi, Mathura, Ujjain & Varanasi.
-The best preserved ones are in Jaipur & New Delhi.
+There are 5 Jantar Mantar in India – Jaipur, New Delhi, Mathura, Ujjain & Varanasi.
+The best-preserved ones are in Jaipur & New Delhi.

 4. Albert Hall Museum

-The Albert Hall Museum is one of the best-preserved museums of India.
+The Albert Hall Museum is one of the best-preserved museums in India.
 It is also the oldest museum of Rajasthan & a must-visit sight when you are in the Pink City of India.

-This 130+ years old museum contains many important artifacts, paintings, carpets, and other things which are important to the city of Jaipur & its history.
+This 130+ year old museum contains many important artifacts, paintings, carpets, and other things that are important to the city of Jaipur & its history.

 5. Birla Mandir

 There are many Birla Temples around India, but Jaipur’s Birla Temple is one of the finest.
 Located on top of a hill, it is always peaceful over here.
 Try being here in the evening to see the beautiful aarti.

 Don’t forget to see the outside walls which have depictions of various other faiths & gods.

 6. Jal Mahal